bateau84/alpine_baseimage/README.md

 Created on alpine:3.3.

-Added some features like runit (init.d app). (made by [phusion](https://github.com/phusion/baseimage-docker) ) Also added a startup script to change Uid, Gid and homedir to user "abc".
+Added some features like runit (init.d app). (made by [phusion](https://github.com/phusion/baseimage-docker) ) Also added a startup script to change Uid, Gid and homedir to user "abc". (borrowed from [linuxserver](https://github.com/linuxserver)
 You can use this user to run your services with setuser command in your init script (located under /etc/service/<app>/run).
 Where run is a executable shell script. syslog and logrotate is part of the image. all output to stdout and stderr is forwarded to "console" and can be seen on docker logs <container>.